AN ARTIST-LED TATTOO STUDIO

 Both groups were presented with the following scenario.

 Scenario: You came across the website of a tattoo studio.
-Explore the site to see if it's a good match for
+Explore the site to see if it's a good match for you, then navigate through the site to book your appointment.

 The results of testing were measured by the metrics.